SAKryukov/javascript-playground/article/article.md

 }; //setReadonly
 ```

 In this case, it is not recursive, only affects the properties of the object `target`.
-In JavaScript Playground, it is called with two objects: `consoleApi` and `globalThis`, prescribed in the form of text of the user script, see [`evaluate` and `safeInput`](#code-core).
+In JavaScript Playground, it is called with two objects: `consoleApi` and `globalThis`, prescribed in the form of the text of the user script, see [`evaluate` and `safeInput`](#code-core).

 ### Console

+The actual implementation of the object `console` passed to the [`safeInput` function](#code_core) is `consoleApi`.

 When an appropriate `console` method is called for the first time, a console element is created on the right of the editor control, taking some of its horizontal space of the window.
 The objects passed to this `console` method are visualized in the console.
 If the objects are structured, the appropriate tree structure is created.
 The nodes of the tree are created on the fly.
 It resolves the problem of circular references in the object.

 Implemented `console` methods are [console.assert](https://developer.mozilla.org/en-US/docs/Web/API/console/assert), [console.clear](https://developer.mozilla.org/en-US/docs/Web/API/Console/clear), [console.count](https://developer.mozilla.org/en-US/docs/Web/API/Console/count), [console.debug](https://developer.mozilla.org/en-US/docs/Web/API/Console/count), [console.dir](https://developer.mozilla.org/en-US/docs/Web/API/Console/dir), [console.error](https://developer.mozilla.org/en-US/docs/Web/API/Console/error), [console.info](https://developer.mozilla.org/en-US/docs/Web/API/Console/info), [console.log](https://developer.mozilla.org/en-US/docs/Web/API/Console/log), [console.time](https://developer.mozilla.org/en-US/docs/Web/API/Console/time), [console.timeEnd](https://developer.mozilla.org/en-US/docs/Web/API/Console/time), [console.timeLog](https://developer.mozilla.org/en-US/docs/Web/API/Console/timeLog), [console.warn](https://developer.mozilla.org/en-US/docs/Web/API/Console/warn).